xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

       </pre>
       </div>

-Above output verifies the EVPN host routes are learnt for VRF 10 and control-plane verifies that these routes have route-target 10:10 as advertised by Leafs.
+Above output verifies the EVPN host routes are learnt for VRF 10 and have route-target 10:10 as advertised by Leafs.
 PE-1 was configured with route-target 110:110.
 The routing table on DCI for VRF 10 also shows the route learnt from PE-1.
-This route is advertised by vpnv4 address-family with route-target 110:110.
-As DCI has reachability to both the EVPN as well as the L3VPN domains, lets now configure the EVPN and L3VPN interworking on DCI for end-to-end Leafs and PE-1 reachability.
+Lets now configure the EVPN and L3VPN interworking on DCI for end-to-end Leafs and PE-1 reachability.

 ### Task 4: Configure BGP EVPN and L3VPN interworking on DCI routers